Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Emission from a Compact-Object Remnant

 We end by commenting on the expected broadband spectrum.
-As GW170817 is accreting at or close to the Eddington limit, it is valuable to contrast its observational properties with those of the ultra-luminous X-ray sources (ULXs), which accrete at or above the Eddington limit for compact objects at $\sim1\,M_{\odot}$.
-Radio observations of ULX sources\cite{Kording+2005}\, place upper limits on the radio power of $\lesssim 10^{24}$ erg s$^{-1}$ Hz$^{-1}$, corresponding to a flux density limit of $\lesssim 1\,\rm{\mu Jy}$ at the distance of GW170817, which is below the level of our latest radio upper limit of $\approx 5\,\rm{\mu Jy}$ (3$\times$RMS, \S\ref{suppsec:VLA_obs}) and interestingly comparable to the local image RMS in our deep VLA observations at 3\,GHz.
-The lack of a radio counterpart of GW170817 is consistent with observations of XRBs in the ``soft'' state, which can accrete at a significant fraction of the Eddington rate and have no associated persistent radio emission.\cite{Fender+2004}\, Similarly, if GW170817 is accreting in a ``hard'' state (associated with an X-ray spectrum peaking at higher energies compared to the soft state), where the X-ray and radio emission are strongly coupled, \cite{Corbel2003}\, we would only expect a radio flux density of $\sim10^{22}\,\rm{erg\,s^{-1}\,Hz^{-1}}$ based on our measured Chandra luminosity and the radio X-ray correlation\cite{Gallo2014}\, derived from an ensemble of 24 X-ray binaries in the hard state.
-Typically, X-ray binaries are only in the hard state while in quiescence (accreting at some small fraction of the Eddington rate) or while in outburst where they typically make the hard to soft state transition\cite{Dunn2010}\, at around $\sim0.01\,L_{\rm{Edd}}$ to $\sim0.1\,L_{\rm{Edd}}$.
-However, high luminosity hard states have been observed in the XRB GRS 1915$+$105,\cite{Rushton2010, Motta2021}\, but the associated radio emission would still be well below our detection threshold.
+If the GW\,170817 remnant is accreting at or close to the Eddington limit, it is valuable to contrast its observational properties with those of the ultra-luminous X-ray sources (ULXs), which accrete at or above the Eddington limit for compact objects at $\sim1\,M_{\odot}$.
+Radio observations of ULX sources place upper limits on the radio power of $L_{\rm R} \lesssim 10^{24}\,\rm{erg\,s^{-1}\,Hz^{-1}}$ \citep{Kording+2005}, corresponding to a flux density limit of $\lesssim 1\,\rm{\mu Jy}$ at the distance of GW\,170817, which is below the level of our latest radio upper limit of $\approx 5\,\rm{\mu Jy}$ (3$\times$RMS, \S\ref{SubSec:VLA_obs}) and comparable to the local image RMS in our deep VLA observations at 3\,GHz.
+The lack of a radio counterpart of GW\,170817 is consistent with observations of XRBs in the ``soft'' state, which can accrete at a significant fraction of the Eddington rate and have no associated persistent radio emission \citep{Fender+2004}.
+Similarly, if GW\,170817 is accreting in a ``hard'' state (associated with an X-ray spectrum peaking at higher energies compared to the soft state), where the X-ray and radio emission are strongly coupled \citep{Corbel+2003}, we would only expect a radio flux density of $\sim10^{22}\,\rm{erg\,s^{-1}\,Hz^{-1}}$ based on our measured \emph{CXO} luminosity and the radio X-ray correlation derived from an ensemble of 24 X-ray binaries in the hard state \citep{Gallo+2014}.
+Typically, X-ray binaries are only in the hard state while in quiescence (accreting at some small fraction of the Eddington rate) or while in outburst where they typically make the hard to soft state transition \citep{Dunn+2010} at around $\sim0.01\,L_{\rm{Edd}}$ to $\sim0.1\,L_{\rm{Edd}}$.
+However, high X-ray luminosity hard states have been observed in the XRB GRS 1915$+$105 \citep{Rushton+2010, Motta+2021}, but the associated radio emission would still be well below our detection threshold.
 We conclude by emphasizing that a solid expectation from this scenario is that of a different radio-to-X-ray spectrum than the jet afterglow, with less luminous radio emission than expected based on the jet-afterglow spectral slope.
-This is consistent with our observational findings (\S\ref{SuppSec:SpecEvol}).
-Differently from the kilonova afterglow (\S\ref{SuppSec:KNmodels}, Extended Data Figure \ref{Fig:kn_afterglow}), in the BH fall-back accretion scenario the X-ray luminosity is expected to decrease (Extended Data Figure \ref{Fig:magnetar}).
+This is consistent with our observational findings (\S\ref{Sec:SpecEvol}).
+Differently from the kilonova afterglow (\S\ref{Sec:KNmodels}, Figure \ref{Fig:kn_afterglow}), in the BH fall-back accretion scenario the X-ray luminosity is expected to to be continuously decreasing with time ( Figure \ref{Fig:magnetar}).